Business 5 de September - Read on 10 min

 How to evaluate your Customers Experience within your e-commerce

-One of the most effective ways to do this is to find active listening channels for your customers.
+One of the most effective ways to do this is to find active customer listening channels.
 And the ways and costs of arriving at these answers are different.

-It can be done manually, when the e-commerce is able to ask for feedback with each new purchase (from all or some percentage of the buyers), automatically, using feedback tools installed in their e-commerce or even in automated communication rules.
+It can be done manually, when the e-commerce can automatically ask for feedback with each new purchase (from all or some percentage of the buyers), using feedback tools installed in their e-commerce or even in automated communication rules.

-This feature is extremely valuable both in the process of building the Customer Journey and in evaluating the experience provided over time.
+This feature is extremely valuable both in building the Customer Journey and in evaluating the experience provided over time.

 Taking care of this is also an exceptional feature within the mindset of retention and increasing the lifetime value (the amount that the customer spends with you over a certain period of time) of each customer.

-Metrics are one of the ways to keep an eye on the quality of the Customer Experience, both in a current picture and in the course of possible changes you implement to improve the e-commerce experience.
+Metrics are one way to monitor the quality of the Customer Experience, both in the current picture and in the course of possible changes you implement to improve the e-commerce experience.

 Read this post from Salescycle, which brings you 11 essential metrics you need to track in fashion e-commerce.